Yunnan Province Rock Climbing

 Some background info about Yunnan climbing:

-Grades: In the early days of Yunnan climbing (and China, generally), the Yosemite Decimal System (YDS) was used almost exclusively, probably because American climbers had the most influence back then.
+Grades: In the early days of Yunnan climbing (and China, generally), the Yosemite Decimal System (YDS) was used almost exclusively, probably because American climbers (especially Skinner et al. at Yangshuo) had the most influence back then.
 But as Yunnan opened up for climbing, French grades also became common, especially for sport routes.
 You’ll see both grades associated with many climbs.

 Equipment: Except for Liming, most climbs are bolted on limestone faces and roofs.
 At some crags, the first bolt was purposely placed relatively high off the ground and sometimes a long reach from the stance.
 This was done to prevent local villagers from stealing the hanger, which is also a common problem at Moon Hill near Yangshuo.
+A stick clip could prove useful.
 Again, aside from Liming sandstone, there are few trad routes in Yunnan due to the overwhelming dominance of limestone.
-There are a few crack climbs on the Western Hills and Shigu and most are fun.
+There are a few limestone trad climbs in the Western Hills and Shigu and most are fun.
 A word of caution--most cracks have been created or altered by water (solution) erosion in limestone and are very uneven-sided.
 Nuts, tri-cams, hexes, and threaded webbing often afford the best protection.
-Be very careful when placing camming units.
+Be very careful when placing camming units in limestone.
+For Liming sandstone trad, there are are equipment recommendations for nearly every route.
 Helmets are highly recommended!
-The rock is generally solid, but so few climbers have ascended some of these routes that there could be loose stones.
+The rock is generally solid, but few climbers have ascended some of these routes that there could be loose stones.
 Be especially careful on multipitch routes and when pulling ropes and top-roping.
 Helmets are essential for pioneering new routes.
 A 60 m rope is recommended for climbing in Yunnan.
 Many pitches are 30 m long and can only be top-roped with a 60 m rope.
 Some newer routes are even longer.
+Check out the side to each area before heading out to see if a rope greater than 60 m is necessary.

-Trail and Route Conditions: The crags described here are off the beaten path.
-As the small, but growing Kunming climbing crowd has shifted activity to new areas, access trails and, in some cases, the climbs themselves have become overgrown with subtropical brush.
+Trail and Route Conditions: Many crags described here are off the beaten path.
+As the Kunming climbing crowd has shifted activity to new areas, access trails and, in some cases, the climbs themselves have become overgrown with subtropical brush.
 Be aware that the descriptions in this guide are written as if the trails were open and the climbs had just been cleaned.
 We always carried a long Tibetan knife to clear the monsoonal growth every autumn.

 Nasty Animals: During the late summer and early fall you’ll see a bright red caterpillar common on the brush.
 This beautiful little creature has a nasty bite that raises a large welt.
 Stay away!
 And then there is the occasional snake, but it’s rare to actually encounter a live one (although you’re sure to see shed skins on absurdly small ledges high on routes).